-The Domain Name System (DNS) is responsible for resolving domain names such as “nordvpn.com” into actual IP addresses to connect to.
-Basically, it translates the long, complex and hard-to-remember numeric names of web servers into human language, and the other way around.
+The Domain Name System (DNS) is the reason why browsing the internet is so quick and simple.
+Its job is resolving domain names such as “nordvpn.com” into actual IP addresses.
+In other words, it translates the long, complex numeric names of web servers into human language, and the other way around.

-See if the displayed IP address and location matches your actual ones.
-If so, you are either not connected to VPN, or your VPN service is not working.
+For VPN check, see if the displayed IP address and location match your real ones.
+If so, either you’re not connected to a VPN, or your VPN service is not working.

-For DNS leak check, select Standard Test or Extended Test.
-If you are connected to a VPN server and the test doesn’t display the DNS servers of your actual ISP, your traffic is secure.
+To check your DNS status, select Standard or Extended Test.
+If you are connected to a VPN server and the VPN leak test displays DNS servers that don’t belong to your actual ISP, your traffic is secure.